 Also, you will get a 16 oz travel mug with this appliance.
 It is an insulated mug, so it will keep your coffee hot for hours.
 And it’s a pretty bulky mug, but it can fit inside the coffee maker without any issues, which is really great.
 It means that you can use it with travel mugs that are up to 7.25” tall, including even 20oz mugs.

 This travel coffee maker is very easy to use – once you’ve added the coffee and water, you just press the button.
 And you can’t miss it, since there’s only one button that you can press.
-Which also means you don’t have any options when it comes to adjusting the flavor or strength of the brew.
+This also means you don’t have many options when it comes to adjusting the flavor or strength of the brew.

 The right coffee maker for you depends on the type and amount of coffee you are used to drinking.
 I’ve included a few different types of coffee makers, from basic options to those that can only make espressos.